popphylotools/mvMapper/README.md

 Run Using Docker
 ================

-If you have an os that supports [Docker](https://www.docker.com/) and you have root access, docker can provide a straightforward install process.
+If you have an os that supports [Docker](https://www.docker.com/), it can provide a straightforward install process.
+Note that on some systems, Docker has to run as root.

-On systems which run docker in a virtual machine (such as older windows systems), mvMapper will need to be served as if it's being accessed remotely.
+On systems which run docker in a virtual machine (such as older windows systems), mvMapper will need to be served using the instructions for remote access found below.

 Install
 -------